SatyaRaghuNandan/BigData-Interview-Prep/Meta/1539_kth_missing_positive_number/variant.md

+# // VARIANT: What if you had to return the Kth missing positive number from the leftmost element?

 Here is the **Java version** of the **Leetcode 1539 variant** where you find the **k-th missing positive number relative to `arr[0]`**, with:

 * ✅ Telugu comments